This trip to Russia was extraordinary on many counts and

 during the hard-line commie regime in Czechoslovakia of that period when Russia was really the USSR.

-The crude Czech communist propaganda painted it as an absolutely superior “brother forever” and a “shining example” for us and the world.
+as an absolutely superior “brother forever” and a “shining example” for us and

 We had to use a ‘ruse’ to somehow receive special permission